AIG's favorable financial leverage, disciplined expense management,

 In May 2014, AIG divested International Lease Finance Corp.

 (ILFC) to AerCap Holdings NV for about $7.6 billion.
 This comprised

-cash of $3.0 billion and AerCap stock worth $4.6 billion, which
+gross cash of about $3.0 billion and AerCap stock worth $4.6

 In the past couple of years, AIG also paid off AIA special

 purpose vehicle (SPV) preferred interests, the FRBNY credit